Nov 22, 2024

 by Christopher Hazlehurst | Oct 10, 2022

-Social media icons on phone Photo Source: Adobe Stock Image
+Social media apps displayed on a smartphone screen with a blurred background.
+Photo Source: Adobe Stock Image

 A federal appeals court recently upheld a controversial Texas law limiting how Facebook, YouTube, Twitter, and other social media platforms can moderate their content.
 The companies argued that the new law violates their free speech rights by forcing them to host content they find abhorrent.
 The U.S. Court of Appeals for the Fifth Circuit disagreed, ruling the state is free to prevent social media platforms from removing or moderating content based on the viewpoint espoused.